rybakit/twig-deferred-extension/README.md

 ## License

-Deferred Twig Extension is released under the MIT License.
+The library is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.